Fishery Improvement Project

 The small pelagics fishery in the Gulf of Panama is mainly sustained (80% of landings) by two species: Pacific anchoveta, (Cetengraulis mysticetus) and Pacific thread herring (Opisthonema libertate).
 Pacific bumper (Chloroscombrus orqueta) comprised another 10% of landings over the past few years, while many other bycatch species (many of them also small pelagic fish) comprise the remaining 10%.
 These are forage species: short-lived, pelagic, and small-sized species that have a low trophic level, constituting prey for other fish, marine birds, turtles, and mammals.
 The Panamanian small pelagics fishery is the most important in the region north of Peru and south of Mexico, and is of crucial ecological importance for the large marine ecosystem called the Panama Bight.

 The Panamanian small pelagics fishery began in the 1940s as one of the sources of bait for the tuna international fishery, and since the 1960s it has been the basis of the Panamanian reduction industry that produces fishmeal and fish oil for national consumption and export.
-In 2015, 60.6 thousand metric tons of raw fish produced 4.2 thousand mt of fish oil and 15.1 mt of fishmeal.
-As of December 2015, exports were valued at 15.2 million USD, with Europe as the main market for fish oil, and China, North America, and countries neighboring Panama as the main customers for fishmeal.
+In 2017, 78.5 thousand short tons of raw fish produced 5.2 thousand of fish oil and 19.0 of fishmeal.
+As of December 2017, exports were valued at 16.5 million USD, with Europe as the main market for fish oil, and China, North America, and countries neighboring Panama as the main customers for fishmeal.

 Industrial catches are made with purse seines.
-Each of the 15 purse seine boats that are currently operating makes daily trips between April and October, landing products at the only processing plant in the country, located at Puerto Caimito.
+Each of the 18 purse seine boats that are currently operating makes daily trips between April and October, landing products at the two processing plants in the country, located at Puerto Caimito and Puerto Coquira (Probasa joined the fishery in 2016).
 Small amounts of artisanal catches are made in low-depth areas with fishnets and small purse seines and are then used as bait for fish of higher commercial value, such as snapper, grouper, and weakfish.

 Key initial issues: